Drones for delivering parcels and all types of goods is receiving massive investment from some really big players all over the globe.

 It is probably only a matter of a few years before we have our skies full of drones delivering parcels.
-There certainly are many technical challenges to overcome.
-There are also many widespread privacy concerns to overcome.
+There certainly are loads of technical challenges to overcome.
+There are also widespread privacy concerns to overcome.
 Perhaps drones for delivering parcels will be limited to just far out hard to reach places.

 Drones For Delivery – Investment Projects